Dear Parents and Community Members:

 - Complete credits at an accelerated pace to graduate ahead of cohort (early) to move onto career or college choices

 - AGGREGATE STUDENT ACHIEVEMENT RESULTS: We utilize NWEA, Reading Intervention testing and State assessments to measure our students’ success in reading improvement.
-Based on SY17-18 results, our program showed an average 0.5 grade-level increase in reading for ~75% of our student population tested.
+Based on SY18-19 results, our program showed an average 0.5 grade-level increase in reading for ~70% of our student population tested.
+This is our first school year rotating reading and math intervention.
+We’re looking forward to similar results of performance based on our reading intervention experiences.

 - FOR HIGH SCHOOLS, ONLY ALSO REPORT ON THE FOLLOWING: